Andrearamirezr/CI0121-Redes_Asistentes/wireshark/ws1/README.md

 ### F. What is happening in frames nine and ten?
 How are these two frames related?

-El frame 9 esta respondiendo a la solicitud en el frame 6 y en el frame 10 está confirmando que se envio correctamente la respuesta.
+El frame 9 esta enviando los datos que se solicitan en el frame 6 y en el frame 10 está confirmando que se envio correctamente la respuesta.
+Están relacionados porque forman parte ambos de la respuesta a la solicitud del frame 6.

 ### G. What happens in packet 11?

-Este paquete es la confirmación del cliente de recibir el paquete del frame 9 correctamente.
+Este paquete es la confirmación del cliente de recibir el contenido solicitado en el frame 6 correctamente.

 ### H. After the initial set of packets is received, the client sends out a new request in packet 12.
 This occurs automatically without any action by the user.
 Why does this occur?
 See the first “hint” to the left.